IanKeen/IKRouter/README.md

 ## What does it do?
 Once you have made your `UIViewController`s conform to `Routable` you can register them with the parameters that they represent in your registered url-scheme routes. `IKRouter` is then able to create an array of `UIViewController`s for you to display when a valid url is handled.
 All you need to do then is display them!

-`IKRouter` can also handle routes in the traditional way by simply registering a route and handling it with a funciton/closure.
+`IKRouter` can also handle routes in the traditional way by simply registering a route and handling it with a funciton/closure and the two methods can also be used together.

 An example route is:
 ```